SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

         .. code-block:: python

             extractor = extract_waveforms(
-                sorting = sorting,
-                recording = recording)
+                sorting=sorting,
+                recording=recording
+            )

     .. grid-item::

         .. code-block:: python

             analyzer = create_sorting_analyzer(
-                sorting = sorter,
-                recording = recording)
+                sorting=sorting,
+                recording=recording
+            )

 By default, the object is stored in memory.
+In this case, if you end your session without saving (which you can do using `save_as`, see below) you'll lose everything!
 Alternatively, we can save it locally at the point of creation by specifying a ``folder`` and a ``format``.
 Additionally, you can decide whether to use sparsity or not

 .. grid:: 2